vatpac-technology/sops/docs/terminal/scherger.md

 #### SUA in Enroute Airspace
 Military operations taking place in SUA in enroute airspace are outside the jurisdiction of TN TCU.

-Upon receiving [airways clearance coordination from ACD](#acd-to-sg-tcu) of an aircraft intending to operate in a currently inactive SUA in enroute airspace, TN TCU must give **heads up** coordination to relevant enroute controllers.
+Upon receiving [airways clearance coordination from SMC](#smc-to-sg-tcu) of an aircraft intending to operate in a currently inactive SUA in enroute airspace, TN TCU must give **heads up** coordination to relevant enroute controllers.

 This gives the enroute controller sufficient time to assess the request, make necessary adjustments to any aircraft in the area currently, and activate the SUA; or alternately to refuse the activation request before the aircraft is in the air.